 Key Vocabulary

-Familiar adverbs and intensifiers help you express subtle differences in manner and degree when describing actions; practice common adverbs and sample sentences to internalize their use.
-Below are useful adverbs and intensifiers for adverbial modification and emphasis.
+Familiar adverbs and intensifiers let you describe cooking actions precisely and to emphasize degree when necessary, so practice common adverbs and sample sentences to internalize their use.

 Spanish Word(s)English Word(s)